There are plenty of new challenges to keeping a company afloat while the world endures the 2020 coronavirus pandemic. Here are just a few:

 Then came COVID-19’s social distancing requirements.
 Suddenly, all of the secure transactions and communications that were relatively easy to protect in-house or in-person are being handled by private computers over home wifi or a vast array of vendor/supplier computers.

-The Newest Cyber Security Threats to Business
+Common Cyber Security Threats to Business

+There are many examples of cybersecurity threats that pose risk to business.
 Even something as simple as keeping hackers out of your email isn’t so simple any more.

 In the office, an employee could have walked over the boss and asked, “Hey, did you send me this suspicious email?”
 Human nature being what it is, the chances are much higher the worker at home will simply click on the email without first picking up the phone or sending a message to find out whether it’s safe, added steps are psychological equivalent of “friction” Kazmi says.